frhack/i3recipes/README.md

 ### primary selection register
   After selected some text with shift+left click the primary selection is memorized, afterwards you can paste with shift+middle click
 ### scratchpad hide/unhide
- Press caps-lock to hide/unhide the windows in the scratchpad one after the other.
+ Press caps-lock to hide/unhide the windows in the scratchpad.
 The caps lock led indicate the scratchpad visibility
 ### scratchpad carousel
   Press alt-tab to show the next window in the scratchpad.
 ### move to scratchpad